Got a specific question?

 Going off-grid?
 Two free calculators: how long your battery lasts, and what size cable you need.

-The single most important distinction in Europe.
-Most countries' laws ban camping (chairs out, awning rolled, levelling blocks down, evidence of a stay) but allow parking on legal parking spots.
+This is the single most important distinction in Europe.
+Most countries' laws ban camping, chairs out, awning rolled, levelling blocks down, evidence of a stay, but allow parking on legal parking spots.
 A motorhome parked discreetly with no kit deployed, lights off by 10pm, gone by 9am, is in a much greyer area than one obviously camped.

 This is the loophole that keeps wild camping alive on the continent.
 Stay on tarmac.
 Do not unfurl.
 Do not put rubbish out.
 Move on in the morning.
 You are still technically chancing it in places where overnight parking is also banned, but the enforcement attention is on the campers, not the parkers.